NYULibraries/pds-custom/README.md

 we bundle `Class::Accessor` with this package in the `vendor/lib` directory.

 #### Testing Modules
-In order to run our tests, we use three testing modules
+In order to run our tests, we use four testing modules

 1. `Test::More (v0.98)`
 2. `Devel::Cover (v1.03)`
 3. `Test::Harness (v3.28)`
+4. `TAP::Harness::Archive (v0.15)`

 #### PDS Dependencies